extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/index.rst

-How to use the |ipf|
+How to use the DC Fabric Automation Suite
 =========================================

-This section explains how to operate the |ipf| to help you automate IP Fabric creation and scaling in your data center.
+This section explains how to use the DC Fabric Automation Suite to help you manage Brocade VCS and IP Fabrics in your data center.

-.. rubric:: IP Fabric Automation Suite for IP Fabric automation
+.. rubric:: DC Fabric Automation Suite

 .. toctree::
     :maxdepth: 1